What is enterprise resource planning (ERP)?

 • Data migration and system integration.

-Audit existing data quality before migration — clean, deduplicate, and standardize data formats.
+Audit existing data quality before migration, ensuring clean, standardized data formats.
 Remember not to migrate garbage data, and plan your integration ERP system connections early.
 Map which external systems need to communicate with your ERP, and test these connections thoroughly.
 Also, create data backup and rollback procedures and test migration processes with sample data before transfer, and verify data accuracy after migration as well.

 • Testing and user training.